SeldonIO/seldonio.github.com/grpc.md

 A *ClassificationRequest* has two parts

  * *meta* : metadata associated with the request, presently an optional prediction-id the client wishes to associate with the request.
  * *data* : A custom entry to hold the features needs for the prediction request defined by the user.
+This is optionally defined by the user.
+If not defined then a variable array of floats will be assumed as defined in DefaultCustomPredictRequest.

 A *ClassificationReply* has three parts